commercialhaskell/stack/FAQ.md

 already installed, `stack setup` is a no-op, so it's safe to run it from an automated script, for example.

+__How does stack determine what GHC to use?__
+It uses the first GHC that it finds on the `PATH`.
+If that GHC does not comply with the various requirements (version, architecture) that your project needs, it will prompt you to run `stack setup` to get it. `stack` is fully aware of all GHCs that it has installed itself.

+See [this issue](https://github.com/commercialhaskell/stack/issues/420) for a detailed discussion.

 __How do I get extra build tools?__

 stack will automatically install build tools required by your packages or their